 The web application handles employee onboarding, payroll calculation and disbursement of funds, while paymasters verify hours worked, compliance and payroll calculations.

-For all projects run through Wrapbook, Wrapbook serves as the the employer or record and provides workers compensation insurance, for each project.
-Workers compensation insurance is a flat percentage of the payroll processed.
+For all projects run through Wrapbook, Wrapbook serves as the employer of record and provides workers compensation insurance, for employees and loan-outs.
+In addition, Wrapbook processes contractor payments under clients’ EINs.

 What do entertainment payroll companies do?

 An entertainment payroll company acts on behalf of its clients in five major functions: